Unsupervised Foundation Model-Agnostic Slide-Level Representation Learning: Results

 \subsection{Full Classification}

-Here, we provide the complete full classification results of our experiments for the metrics \ac{auroc}, AUPRC, F1 score and balanced accuracy. \Cref{tab:mlp_AUC-20x,tab:mlp_AUPRC-20x,tab:mlp_F1-20x,tab:mlp_Balanced_Acc-20x} compare all models at 20$\times$ including COBRA-ENC, which was computed using the encoded embeddings ($\bm{H}_{S}$) as shown in \cref{eq:aggregation_module}.
+Here, we provide the complete classification results of our experiments for the metrics \ac{auroc}, AUPRC, F1 score and balanced accuracy. \cref{tab:mlp_AUC-20x,tab:mlp_AUPRC-20x,tab:mlp_F1-20x,tab:mlp_Balanced Acc-20x} compare all models at 20$\times$ including \ac{cobra}-ENC, which was computed using the encoded embeddings ($\bm{H}_{S}$) with Virchow2 patch embeddings as shown in \cref{eq:aggregation_module}.
 In line with Wang et al.~\cite{Wang2024Chief}, using the original patch embeddings ($\bm{H}^{fe_n}$) is beneficial. \cref{tab:mlp_AUC-5x,tab:mlp_AUC-9x} show the complete AUC results at 5$\times$ and 9$\times$.